A Triplet Resonance in Superconducting FeSe0.4Te0.6

-An optimized set of FeSe$_{0.4}$Te$_{0.6}$ single crystals with narrower mosaic and higher $T_c =14.6$~K than those used previously\cite{bao09a} was prepared for the experiment.
-The magnetic field was applied along the $c$-axis of the tetragonal $P4/nmm$ unit cell\cite{bao08g} and thus perpendicular to the Fe square plane.
-Fig.~1 shows constant {\bf Q}=($\frac{1}{2},\frac{1}{2},0$) scans at a temperature $T=1.7$~K. The upturn at high energies is background associated with low scattering angles where the direct beam impinges on the detection system.
-In zero magnetic field, the resonance is centered at $\hbar\Omega_0= 7.1(1)$ meV, yielding a ratio $\hbar\Omega_0/k_BT_c\approx5.6$ comparable to the previously reported value for Fe(Se,Te)\cite{bao09a} and cuprates YBa$_2$Cu$_3$O$_{6+x}$\cite{ybco_resn}, Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$\cite{BSCCO_resn} and Tl$_2$Ba$_2$CuO$_{6+x}$\cite{TBCO_resn}, but larger than 4.3-4.5 for doped BaFe$_2$As$_2$\cite{A073932,A114755} and 2-4 for La$_{2-x}$Sr$_x$CuO$_4$\cite{jmt_resn} and heavy fermion superconductors\cite{U123_resn,U123_2001,Ce122_resn,Co115_stock}.
-In a 14 T magnetic field, the peak broadens and fine structure appears.
-In particular there are two clearly defined maxima at 5 meV and 7 meV.
-Field dependence beyond 8.5 meV is less than the statistical accuracy in this background dominated part of the spectrum.
+Figure~1 shows constant {\bf q}=($\frac{1}{2},\frac{1}{2},0$) scans at temperature $T=1.7$~K. The upturn at high energies in all data sets is associated with the low scattering angle limit of the spectrometer where the incident beam impinges on the detection system.
+In zero magnetic field, the resonance is centered at $\hbar\Omega_0= 7.1(1)$ meV.
+The ratio $\hbar\Omega_0/k_BT_c\approx5.6$ is comparable to the previously reported value for Fe(Se,Te)\cite{B053559} and cuprates YBa$_2$Cu$_3$O$_{6+x}$ \cite{ybco_resn}, Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ \cite{BSCCO_resn} and Tl$_2$Ba$_2$CuO$_{6+x}$\cite{TBCO_resn}.
+However, it is larger than 4.3-4.5 reported for doped BaFe$_2$As$_2$ \cite{A073932,A114755} and 2-4 reported for La$_{2-x}$Sr$_x$CuO$_4$ \cite{jmt_resn} and heavy fermion superconductors \cite{U123_resn,U123_2001,Ce122_resn,Co115_stock}.
+In a 14 T magnetic field, the peak splits and fine structure appears.
+In particular, there are two clearly defined maxima at $\sim$5 and 7 meV, while the field dependence above 8.5 meV is less than the statistical accuracy in this background dominated part of the spectrum.